cybera/connectin/README.md

 Run **docker-compose up** to install all the components in Docker containers.   :
 It will create 4 containers:

-- **Influxdb**: timeseries database to store data locally, database and two uesrs will be created to write and read data.
+- **Influxdb**: timeseries database to store data locally, database and two users will be created to write and read data.
 - **Cronjobs**: container to run scripts every night to update influxdb with new data from MS SQL and upload MS SQL tables into csv files to "data" dir.
 (First scripts will run when the conatiner is built and then every day at 21:30 and 20:30 UTC)
 - **Jupyter**: container to run jupyter notebook service, it will be accessible at http://localhost:8888/ with token from docker-compose output